 - Place the slices in a bowl and add the salt.
 Gently toss the eggplants with the salt to spread the salt.
 Let it sit for 20 to 30 mins to draw out water.

-- Meanwhile make the walnut paste: Add the caraway powder, blue fenugreek powder, marigold powder, parsley, walnuts, and garlic cloves to a food processor.
+- Meanwhile make the walnut paste: Add the coriander powder, blue fenugreek powder, marigold powder, parsley, walnuts, and garlic cloves to a food processor.
 Pulse for a few seconds or until roughly chopped.
 Add a tablespoon of water and vinegar then pulse again.
 Repeat the previous step until you get a somewhat smooth yet nutty texture.
 Finally, add the salt to taste.
 Set the paste aside.

 - Remove the excess water from the bowl of eggplants.
 Wipe down each slice on both sides with a paper towel.